Easy Steps to Stop Your Toddler From Spitting Out Food

 4. Crackers

 You will feed your child for most of these meals while sitting in a high chair.
-If you go to a speech therapist, you will recommend feeding your child in them anyway.

 At the first sign, you notice your child swallows hard, or it takes a lot of work to finish a meal.
-That is when you want to seek advice and help.

 Like what you’ve read?
 Subscribe to my blog by adding your email address to the form below this post.
 You’ll be the first to hear about my updates weekly!